-On 1 December 2021, the Group granted 54,850 equity and cash settled share performance rights (2021: 82,150) which have a vesting date of 1 March 2025, to executives and senior managers as part of their long-term incentives.
+On 30 October 2022, the Group granted 58,450 equity settled share performance rights (2022: 54,850) which have a vesting date of 1 March 2026, to executives and senior managers as part of their long-term incentives.
 The performance conditions are linked to total shareholder return ("TSR") and customer satisfaction based on Net Promoter Score ("NPS").
 The performance rights were valued using Monte Carlo Simulation model which considered key assumptions of price volatility and dividend yield.
-The average fair value at grant date of each right in Tranche 1 was \$16.60 equating to a total of \$786,840.
-Performance rights that were issued on 30 October 2018 totalling \$2,574,898 vested on 31 December 2021, resulting in issue of 68,000 shares from equity-settled rights based upon achievement of the target as per the plan.
-An additional 28,000 performance rights vested were cash-settled.
+The fair value at grant date of each right in Tranche 1 was \$20.72 equating to a total of \$1,211,084.